Knights879/Tutoring/README.md

 ### Other

-Here is a commented example of an [.editorconfig](https://github.com/Knights879/Tutoring/blob/main/.editorconfig) file that we can use to force our editors to style/format the source files in a folder/repo a particular way so that we are all seeing the files the same way.
+Here is a commented example of an [.editorconfig](https://github.com/Knights879/Tutoring/blob/main/.editorconfig) file that we can use to force our editors to style/format the source files in a folder/repo in a particular way so that we are all seeing the files the same way.

 Here is a commented example of a [makefile](https://github.com/Knights879/Tutoring/blob/main/makefile) that is used with the `make` command to make build automation for C/C++ programs easier.